 Some employers, especially those who work in high-tech fields, can consider this a bad sign, like you’ve been living under a rock or something.

-How should you put your location on your
+How should you put your location on your resume?

 The first one is adding your City and State, which provides information like your time zone and how long your commute might be.

 Example: Chicago, IL

 The downside of using this method is that some ATS software looks for specific zip codes to shortlist, so thus the next option is to add City, State, and zip code.

 You can also add your metropolitan area in place of the city and state.

 The metro area example is beneficial if your actual city is relatively obscure and not easily recognizable but is close to a larger, more well-known city.